microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraApplicationProxyConnectorGroup.md

 ```

 ## Description
-the Remove-EntraApplicationProxyConnectorGroup cmdlet deletes an Application Proxy Connector Group.
+The Remove-EntraApplicationProxyConnectorGroup cmdlet deletes an Application Proxy Connector Group.
 It can only be used on an empty connector group, with no connectors assigned.

 ## Examples